Business Information Systems (BSc (Hons))Back

 Personal Development and Ethics for IS Professionals 4; Research Project in Information Systems; Information Systems Strategy for Global Organisations; Information Systems Management; Innovation and Information Technology Industry Trends

 Management Accounting: Planning and Control; Management Accounting: Performance and Decision Making; Innovation and Technology; Economics of Strategic Behaviour; Information Systems Security Management; Information Systems Controls and Security Policy; Data and Digital Strategy 1; Global Payment Systems; Global Markets; Advanced Web Application Development; Data and Digital Strategy 2; Information Systems Project Management; Information Systems Process Improvement; User Experience Design 1; User Experience Design 2; Mobile Application Development; IT Solution Selling and Digital Business; Enterprise Sales Solutions for Global Business; The Management of Organisational Change; Leadership and Organisational Dynamics

 Why Choose This Course

 BIS Placement Programme

 BIS has a dedicated internal placement team to help you undertake a six-month paid business internship as part of the placement programme.
-The placement team provide you with excellent tailored support throughout the entire placement process including:
+The placement team provides you with excellent tailored support throughout the entire placement process including:

 - long-term links with business and industry